bobafetthotmail/refind-theme-regular/README.md

 ### Usage

-1. Locate your refind EFI directory.
-This is commonly `/boot/EFI/refind` though it will depend on where you mount your ESP and where rEFInd is installed. `fdisk -l` and `mount` may help.
+1. Mount your EFI directory:

+   - `sudo mkdir /Volumes/efi`
+   - `sudo mount -t msdos /dev/disk0s1 /Volumes/efi`
+   - `open /Volumes/efi/`

-2. Create a folder called `themes` inside it, if it doesn't already exist
+2. Locate refind and create a folder called `themes` inside it.

 3. Clone this repository into the `themes` directory.

 4. To enable the theme add `include themes/super-refind/theme.conf` at the end of `refind/refind.conf`.

 **More information**

-[rEFInd][refind-website] The official rEFInd website
+The official [rEFInd website][refind-website].

 ### Attribution